creuber/ChloeReuber-Portfolio/README.md

 - **Expected Graduation**: May 2025
 - **Relevant Courses**:
   - Data Structures and Algorithms
-  - Web Development with JavaScript
+  - Web Development with HTML
-  - Mobile App Development
   - Cloud Computing
   - Software Development with Java